Dog Bite Attorney in Atlanta, GA

 dog bite claim, the victim must be able to prove the existence of more than one ground for liability.
 In the past, there have been several precedents

-established stating that a victim cannot file a claim for irresponsible or negligent actions that cause a dog to injure a person, but a skilled attorney may be able to help you bypass these precedents.
+established stating that a victim cannot file a claim for irresponsible or negligent actions that cause a dog to injure a person, but a skilled personal injury attorney may be able to help you bypass these precedents.

 In the Georgia Code Ann., Sec.
 51-2-7, it states the following: